jtlicardo/bpmn-assistant/README.md

 1. Diagram creation - Generates BPMN diagrams based on text descriptions.
 2. Diagram editing - Modifies BPMN diagrams based on user input.
 3. Diagram interpretation - Provides text descriptions of BPMN diagrams.
+4. Drag-and-drop functionality - Users can drag and drop BPMN processes (containing only supported elements) into the editor, then ask the LLM to edit or explain them.

 ## Supported elements